 - 2012: UC Davis is recognized for its sustainability and climate change efforts, ranking as Sierra Magazine’s “Coolest School.”

-- 2015: QS World University Rankings recognizes UC Davis as being 1st in agriculture and forestry, and 1st in veterinary medicine in the world.
+- 2016 and 2017: QS World University Rankings recognizes UC Davis as being 1st in veterinary medicine in the world.

 - 2017: Our men's basketball team advances to the NCAA’s Division I tournament for the first time.

 - 2018: UC Davis scientists unveil images from the world’s first total body scanner.